bustr003/SEISMessageBuilder/README.md

 ---

 # TO DO
-- Add latest update date & location next to Home button
 - Clear textbox upon clearing fields
 - Update "Note for" heading for each request
+- Add update log in Resources

 ## DONE
 11/26/2022